jdreaver/rust-os/README.md

   QEMU: Terminated
   ```

+  - I suspect some sort of stack corruption.
+The `virtqueues` field on the initialized PCI device is showing up as null after we run `prime-sync`
+  - Are we doing interrupts wrong, and frequent interrupts corrupt the stack?
+- Kernel stack size bug: increasing the kernel stack size to 16 KiB causes: `PANIC: panicked at 'page 2048 is already used', /home/david/git/rust-os/crates/bitmap-alloc/src/alloc.rs:33:9`
 - Synchronization primitives
   - Wait queues: I think just queues wrapped by spinlocks holding processes to wake up when an event happens.
 Maybe wrapper around `InitCell`?.
 Useful for device drivers?
   - Mutex (not spinlock "mutex") that handles sleeping and waking